Cooperative Research Award in Polymer Science and Engineering

 Nominations

-Nominations are to be submitted by August 15 of each year to the Chair of the PMSE Cooperative Research Award Committee.
+Nominations are to be submitted by August 1 of each year to the Chair of the PMSE Cooperative Research Award Committee.
 Nominations will be reviewed by the PMSE Cooperative Research Award Committee.
-The 2023 Cooperative Research Award deadline will be on August 15, 2022.

 Please forward applications to Dr. Howard Creel, 3M [Email]